gasgit-cs/pforcs-problem-sheet/README.md

 Extract paramaters from urls and create a list of json objects

 *Steps*\
-read in file,
+read in file\
-extract url, append to list
+extract url, append to list\
-extract paramaters from url
+extract paramaters from url\
-split out, convert to json objects and store in a dict extract resource build a new nested dict object and append to my list of dict objects write results out to files
+split out, convert to json objects and store in a dict\ extract resource\
+build a new nested dict object and append to my list of dict objects\
+write results out to files